 - At the discretion of the administration, students may wear coats (outerwear) inside school buildings during the school day. - Students must wear footwear at all times.
-Footwear that is a safety hazard will not be allowed. - Hats/headgearhead gear: Students may wear a hat or other form of head covering in school (except hoods in the hallways), unless it is disruptive to the educational process or creates a safety hazard; students must remove it in class if, in the teacher's determination, it blocks the teacher's (or other students') view of the student's face or prevents the student from obtaining a clear and unobstructed view of the teacher and classroom (e.g., hats with brims). - wearing both earbuds in the hallways (students can only wear one earbud in the hallways); Note: it is at the teacher's discretion if and when a student may use earbuds in the classroom.
-Otherwise no earbuds should be visible in classroom settings.
+Footwear that is a safety hazard will not be allowed. - Hats/headgear: Students may wear a hat or other form of head covering in school (except hoods in the hallways), unless it is disruptive to the educational process or creates a safety hazard; students must remove it in class if, in the teacher's determination, it blocks the teacher's (or other students') view of the student's face or prevents the student from obtaining a clear and unobstructed view of the teacher and classroom (e.g., hats with brims). - wearing both earbuds in the hallways (students can only wear one earbud in the hallways); Note: it is at the teacher's discretion if and when a student may use earbuds in the classroom.
+Otherwise no earbuds should be visible in classroom settings. - wearing of earbuds or smart watches are prohibited. - use of medically approved masks are acceptable (i.e. N-95, N-93, hospital masks, etc.) Gators, ski masks and other masks are not permitted.